brunoborges/jdx/SPECIFICATION.md

 1. As a dev, I want to run `jdx scan` and see all JDKs on my machine with clear versions and paths.
 2. As a dev, I want `jdx use 17` to make `java -version` show 17 in my shell, without breaking other shells.
-3. As a build owner, I want `jdx pin --project --compile 8` to configure Maven and Gradle to compile for 8 even if I run them on 21.
+3. As a build owner, I want `jdx pin --compile 8` to configure Maven and Gradle to compile for 8 even if I run them on 21 (with a backup of existing toolchains.xml).
 4. As a lead, I want a repo to declare its requirements so new contributors run `jdx apply` and are ready in seconds.
 5. As a CI owner, I want `jdx verify` to fail fast when the environment is wrong.
 6. As a Windows user, I want this to work in PowerShell and cmd the same way it works in bash and zsh.